 Vertigo is generally attributed to inner ear conditions, but it may also stem from neurological interference in the brain or at the brain stem; post-traumatic brain injury/concussion; or any number of weaknesses in the body’s systems, such as hypoglycemia, cardiovascular issues, loss of feelings in limbs (neuropathy), stroke, pharmaceuticals and more.

-Dr. Austin uses neurological techniques and exercises to remove interference in the brain and nervous system; and open proprioceptive channels to help balance the eyes, inner ear, and neuro-pathways.
-In fact, Dr. Austin is one of only a few doctors in Boulder utilizing the evidence-based IM therapy, which has been proven successful in treating vertigo and chronic imbalance issues.
+Dr. Paul uses neurological techniques and exercises to remove interference in the brain and nervous system; and open proprioceptive channels to help balance the eyes, inner ear, and neuro-pathways.
+In fact, Dr. Paul is one of only a few doctors in Boulder utilizing the evidence-based IM therapy, which has been proven successful in treating vertigo and chronic imbalance issues.

 Medication may be prescribed for symptoms of vertigo and chronic balance issues, but it serves only as a bandage for the symptoms.
 Until the underlying cause of vertigo and imbalance issues are exposed and treated, the symptoms will continue and progress.